 Alongside definitions of the areas to which halakhic law extends, Halbertal identifies three catalyzing factors that accelerated the growth of the “halakhic organism.”
 The first catalyst was the attempt to move from an unspoken custom to a formal, comprehensive definition.
 This experience gives rise to different attitudes, which move the halakhah in different directions (for example, disagreements over the very halakhic definition of duty).
 The second catalyst is related to authority.
 It stems from the fact that the process of establishing halakhah is carried out by means of a textual work—the Mishnah—which becomes authoritative.
-Since this text is positioned as bearing the authoritative status of halakhah, its interpretation has normative implications.
-Thus, the laws formulated in the Mishnah open up new questions in and of themselves.
+Since this text itself came to possess canonical status, and since the wording of examination of the laws formulated in it raises additional interpretative and normative possibilities.
 This is because the wording of the Mishnah, which offers answers to different questions, is itself open to different interpretive readings.
 The third catalyst stems from the fact that the attempt to produce a definition raises new questions, which concern the characteristics of the legal definition itself.
 In the end, Halbertal states, an observer of the vast phenomenon of the emergence of halakhah will recognize an internal ambiguity related to the two directions in which halakhah spread beyond the basic elements of execution.
 The thick web of instructions, themselves a constant object of observation and expansion, lays out an alternate world in which the Sages reside.
 At the same time, halakhah faces toward the world with the intention of rectifying and sanctifying it, by means of a tangle of provisions that concern proper action encompassing all modes of human life.

 “Ways of peace” in light of Halbertal’s model

 Before turning to examine the laws associated with the “ways of peace” in light of the processes pointed out by Halbertal (and, in various ways, by Rubinstein, Shanks Alexander, Moscovitz, and others), it is appropriate to note two fundamental distinctions regarding these halakhot.
 First, the expression “ways of peace” does not itself connote a mitzvah or duty defined in the Torah; rather, it is used as a form of explanatory legal reasoning, describing the cause or purpose of certain halakhot.
-Therefore, there is a gap between Halbertal’s model—which treats halakhah as rule-centered and regards the entire “halakhic organism” as a legal system—and the attempt to consider the function and purpose of this rationale, which requires further conceptualization of the affinity between rules and their reasons.
+Therefore, there is a gap between Halbertal’s model—which treats (a single) halakhah as a legal rule and regards the entire “halakhic organism” as a legal system—and the attempt to consider the role and functionality of the “ways of peace” rationale, which requires further conceptualization in relation to the affinities between rules and their reasons.
 Second, since the “ways of peace” rationale does not belong to a single area of law, we are not dealing with the creation of a “thickened halakhic field” around one specific mitzvah or one legal category.
 Rather, each of the laws deals with a different “duty,” for which the Sages create a “dense network of laws” with the intention of thickening its normative field.